Voredevor/Trust-Vault/README.md

 ## Author

-Built by the TrustVault developer.
+Built by the Olorunfemi Devor and Abiodun Atunwa.

 GitHub: project repository.